 iEmergent projects a 3.9 percent increase in total home loan volume this year.
 That’s more optimistic than other forecasters, such as Freddie Mac, which is predicting a 1.5 percent increase in total mortgage lending for 2019, and the Mortgage Bankers Association, which predicts a 1 percent gain.

 But the threat of higher mortgage rates is diminishing.
 The Federal Reserve announced at its January meeting that due to a slowing economy, it does not plan to raise its short-term key interest rates again this year.
 Therefore, mortgage rates will likely stay low for a while, which will bode well for the housing market, Watson says.
 “The benefits of the decline in mortgage rates that we’ve seen this year will continue to unfold over the next few months due to the lag from changes in mortgage rates to market sentiment and ultimately home sales,” says Sam Khater, Freddie Mac’s chief economist.

-Discuss Your Home Loan Needs with Golden Pacific Home Loans
+Discuss Your Home Loan Needs with our Mortgage Broker & Experts at Golden Pacific Home Loans